The Orlow Firm

 • The person driving failed field sobriety tests, such as walking in a straight line.

-• The vehicle was moving strangely, like swerving or speeding, before the crash happened.
+• The vehicle was moving strangely, as if swerving or speeding, before the crash occurred.

 • Someone has been arrested for driving under the influence (DUI) and refuses field sobriety testing.